All-in-one Graph-based Indexing for Hybrid Search on GPUs: Introduction

-{\em \textbf{Challenge II}: How to achieve efficient construction and effective search on the hybrid index?} While Inner Product (IP) serves as the primary similarity metric~\cite{bruch2024bridging, wang2025balancing}, existing graph indexes optimized for it suffer from inefficient construction and redundant edge connectivity.
-The indexing and querying processes also involve massive, hybrid distance calculations.
-For example, dense vectors and sparse vectors comparisons require vector dot product and set intersection operations, respectively.
+{\em \textbf{Challenge II}: How to achieve efficient construction and effective search on the hybrid index?} While Inner Product (IP) serves as the similarity metric~\cite{bruch2024bridging, wang2025balancing}, existing graph indexes optimized for it suffer from inefficient construction and redundant edge connectivity.
+Moreover, the indexing and querying processes of the hybrid index incur significant overhead and are inefficient on CPUs due to the massive hybrid distance calculations and the pruning of edges from various retrieval paths.
+Recent studies have demonstrated that accelerating index construction and query processing on GPUs is a promising solution~\cite{ootomo2024cagra, li2025scalable}.
+However, they do not apply to the hybrid index, where dense vectors and sparse vectors comparisons require vector dot product and set intersection operations, respectively.
 These disparate computational characteristics create challenges for efficient memory access and effective GPU parallelization.
 Furthermore, the computational demands of edges from various retrieval paths in the hybrid index introduce multiple efficiency bottlenecks.
-Semantic matching alone proves inadequate for complex reasoning tasks.
+Semantic matching alone proves inadequate for complex queries.
 Although knowledge graphs provide complementary logical similarity~\cite{zhou2025depth, cao2024lego}, a fundamental granularity mismatch exists: our index operates on document-level representations while knowledge graphs model fine-grained entity relationships.
-This disparity complicates the effective integration of logical reasoning into the vector search process.
+This disparity complicates the effective integration of logical information into the vector search process.